 Signing a Contract

 Coming to an agreement on price and terms between the seller and the buyer is the first step.
-Properties tend to remain on the market for about 65 days on average as of 2019, from listing to that first offer.
+Properties tend to remain on the market for about two weeks on average as of 2020.

 The seller will either accept the offer, reject it outright, or issue a counteroffer.
 The procedure can involve just one counteroffer, or it might evolve into a multitude of counteroffers going back and forth between buyer and seller for a period of time.